Supporting Future Talent in the UK & Ireland

 Ipsen’s first graduate programme began in October 2018 from our Wrexham site.
 Two graduates began our 24-month training programme, supporting the Manufacturing Technical and Quality Aseptic functions.
 Our graduates benefitted from the full insight into both the manufacturing and quality processes at our site.

-Additionally, in September 2020 the Bath Road site in Slough welcomed 3 graduates onto the first Specialty Care Graduate Development Programme.
-The 18 months spent with Ipsen enables them to rotate into 3 departments for 6 months at a time, gaining insights into functions such as Business and Customer Excellence, Corporate Affairs, Medical Affairs, Finance and Marketing.
+In September 2020 we welcomed our first three graduates onto the Specialty Care Graduate Development Programme.
+The 18 months spent with Ipsen enabled them to rotate through three departments for six months at a time, gaining insights into functions such as Business and Customer Excellence, Corporate Affairs, Medical Affairs, Finance and Marketing.

 In 2017, Ipsen Biopharm was nominated as one of only three finalists at the UK STEM Inspiration awards in the ‘Employer – Large Companies’ category.